 This course is divided into 5 units, which are divided into lessons.
 Each lesson is designed to take about one to two weeks to complete with the assumption that the student has other courses and extracurricular activities.
-For this course there are 34 lessons, where each lesson corresponds to a textbook chapter.
+For this course there are 28 lessons, where each lesson corresponds to a textbook chapter.
 This is ample for a full academic year of study.
-To be clear, this is a survey course covering the basic ideas of physics, chemistry, Earth science, and astronomy.
-As such, this course makes for a nice introduction to each of these fields.
-Greater depth can be accomplished by taking one of our dedicated high school courses in physics or chemistry in a subsequent year.
-This sets the stage for a biology course, which we hope to have available within a few years.
+If few or no other courses are being taken, then this course could potentially be completed over a single semester.
+However, for a single semester or summer course we instead highly recommend one of our customized physical science courses, including "physics, astronomy, chemistry" (PAC) or Conceptual Astronomy.
+This full version course is just that: the full version, which means comprehensive, which is best accomplished over a full academic year.
+But because it covers so much. . physics, chemistry, earth science, astronomy. . . this also means there's only so much depth we can go into for each of these subjects.
+In this sense, this course makes for a nice introduction to each of these fields.
+Greater depth can be accomplished by taking one of our dedicated courses in physics or chemistry in a subsequent year.
+This sets the stage for a dedicated biology course, which we hope to have available within a few years.